-Changes in system after permit is is-chanical construction, arrangement of location of any interlocking system or machine now or hereafter operated under permit of the Railroad and Warehouse Commission, or any of the parts of such system. a new or supplemental petition with amended plans, shall be filed with the secretary of the commission, showing specifically the nature of the changes proposed, and a new permit procured thereon to operate such system as changed or amended, and any such change made without a new permit first being procured in pursuance of this rule, or any change made by any company in the manner of moving cars and engines within the limits of the interlocking system not contemplated by the commission when the permit was issued. will be deemed ipso facto to work a forfeiture of the permit.
+In case any company desires to make any change in the mesystem after chanical construction, arrangement of location of any interlock-permit is ising system or machine now or hereafter operated under permit of the Railroad and Warehouse Commission, or any of the parts of such system, a new or supplemental petition with amended plans. shall be filed with the secretary of the commission, showing specifically the nature of the changes proposed, and a new permit procured thereon to operate such system as changed or amended, and any such change made without a new permit first being procured in pursuance of this rule, or any change made by any company in the manner of moving cars and engines within the limit of the interlocking system not contemplated by the commission when the permit was issued, will be deemed ipso facto to work a forfeiture of the permit.

-Monthly re- Blank forms for monthly reports of inspection and maintenance ports of the will be supplied to each railroad company having interlocking general con-dition, etc., equipment in operation under authority from the commission, and of each in on the first day of each month it shall be the duty of the proper ten ocking officer of each company to answer thereon as fully as practicable, system.

-and separately for each interlocking system or device, the ques-tions set forth, and promptly forward the same to the consulting engineer of the commission at Springfield.
+Monthly reports of inspection and special conports of the will be supplied to each railroad company having interlocking general congeneral condition, etc., of each inof each inofficer of each company to answer thereon as fully as practicable, system. and separately for each interlocking system or device, the questions set forth, and promptly forward the same to the consulting engineer of the commission at Springfield.

-In the event of a disagreement in the reports submitted for any interlocking system or device. and where such disagreement calls in question the safe operation thereof, it shall be the duty of the consulting engineer to examine such system or device and report its condition to the commission.
+In the event of a disagreement in the reports submitted for any interlocking system or device, and where such disagreement calls in question the safe operation thereof, it shall be the duty of the consulting engineer to examine such system or device and report its condition to the commission.